 George Grosz’s Eclipse of the Sun is among the most significant paintings in a public collection on Long Island and one of the masterpieces of 20th-century art.
 The Heckscher Museum has a long history with the renowned artist.
-Eclipse of the Sun is the cornerstone of the Permanent Collection, and Grosz played a meaningful role in the evolution of the Museum.
+Eclipse of the Sun is the cornerstone of the Permanent Collection.

 WHAT DOES THE PAINTING MEAN?